-We partnered with Sopra Steria to champion digital transformation and data ethics through their financial services and public sector practices.
+Sopra Steria worked with the ODI to champion digital transformation and data ethics through their financial services and public sector practices.
 Our unique partnership certified their staff as the first commercial professionals to be formally trained as ‘ODI Data Ethics Facilitators’.

-We worked with the Barclays team to develop a bespoke version of the ODI Data Ethics Canvas which would fit their business needs.
+The Barclays team developed a bespoke version of the ODI Data Ethics Canvas to meet their business needs.
 This included embedding the 10 Barclays Group Data Principles into the tool and aligning these to specific areas of the canvas.
-The canvas was rolled out to the full 250+ staff in the Data and Analytics team who are responsible for overseeing data projects across Barclays UK.
+The canvas was rolled out to more than 250 staff in the Data and Analytics team who are responsible for overseeing data projects across Barclays UK.
 Barclays UK received external recognition of its work in this field, winning the ‘Best Data and AI Ethics Initiative’ category in the 2021 DataIQ Awards.

 We partnered with the Co-op to build internal data capability on data ethics for 70 staff in their legal and data science teams, and to conduct research and develop solutions to build trust with their customers related to how they collect, share, and use data.
 Our initial engagement helped them win the 2019 DataIQ Award for Best Data Ethics and Privacy Programme.